gainesaurus/subscriber/README.md

 # Subscriber - manage your subscriptions, never get accidentally billed!

-Welcome to Subscriber, my person project and the app that makes it easy to organize your active subscriptions and free trials.
+Welcome to Subscriber, an app that makes it easy to organize your active subscriptions and free trials.

 ## Screenshots